nhsconnect/integration-adaptors/mhs/running-mhs-adaptor-locally.md

 In order to determine the ports on `localhost` which these health-check endpoints are listening on, examine your local copy of the [docker-compose](../docker-compose.yml) file.

+## Running MHS components and load balancer with docker

+To run the MHS services using docker containers follow the steps below:

+1. Make a copy of the file [docker-build-components-example.sh](../docker-build-components-example.sh) and rename to `docker-build-components.sh`
+2. Populate the environment variables with the certificate details received from NHS OpenTest
+3. Execute the script